verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 When reading in rr graph from an external file, the rr graph is used during the placement and routing section of VPR.
 The file is constructed using tags.
 The top level is the ``rr_graph`` tag.
 This tag contains all the channel, switches, segments, block, grid, node, and edge information of the FPGA.
+It is important to keep all the values as high precision as possible.
+Sensitive values include capacitance and Tdel.
+As default, these values are printed out with a precision of 30 digits.
 Each of these sections are separated into separate tags as described below.

 The channel information is contained within the ``channels`` subtag.
 This describes the minimum and maximum channel width within the architecture.
 Each ``channels`` tag has the following subtags: